About Shark

 I remember I bought a horse I liked in Newmarket one day when I was driving a lorry for George.
 I bought him for six or seven hundred quid.
 We brought him home and I asked Dermot Weld if I could work him with his horses as I thought he wasn't too bad, but didn't know too much about the Flat.
 He agreed and I brought him up and he worked well and Dermot said to bring him back up next week.
 We brought him back up again and he worked well again.
 I brought him back again and he asked me if I wanted to sell him.
 When I said what I wanted for him, he said he wasn't worth that and, on the way home, he rang me and said will you bring him up again next Tuesday!
 Pat (Smullen) sat up on the horse and he liked him, and Dermot gave me what I wanted for him.
 I went in for a cup of tea with Dermot afterwards and he said: "John, there's one thing I can't understand - you've been up here working the horse and never asked me what he worked against" and I said I got great advice years ago from my grandfather and I never forgot it - when a man minds his own business, he'll always have a business to mind!
 Dermot got a great thrill out of that and nearly died laughing!
 The horse was called Diman and lucky enough he sold him to Dr Michael Smurfit.

 Luska Lad was a very good horse and won a lot of races for us including graded races.
 We have been lucky since we started training because every year, or every two years, we are able to pull one out of the pot somewhere.
 In any yard if you haven't got a nice team of horses coming on to take over from the others, you are in trouble.
 He ended up going back point-to-pointing for my two young lads Paddy and Sean and won a few point-to-points for them.
 Barry Connell was very good in giving them back the horse when he was finished racing.
-Paddy is pony racing at the minute, he loves horses.
-Sean is going to be a bank manager and he can lend money to the other lad!
+Paddy got out his conditional license recently and has rode a few winners and Seán is doing all my social media pages

 Hidden Cyclone was very good for us.
 Andrew McNamara was very good on him and got a great tune out of him.
 He won a lot of races but he never won a Grade 1.
 He won plenty of Grade 2s and was second in a Ryanair (at Cheltenham) and a Paddy Power (in Leopardstown).
 He was a very good horse and was just unlucky not to get a Grade 1.
 Andrew said to me one day that he was retiring.
 I asked him when, and he said "today!"
 I said he couldn't give up the boots today as I had a horse (Most Honourable) that would win in a week to 10 days' time in Tramore!
 Andrew didn't retire, and his whole family landed in Tramore, and the horse did the job and won for him.
 For me it was a great thing to be able to do after Andrew was so good to me on Hidden Cyclone.
 That was his last ride.
 Rachael Blackmore was to ride the horse and I asked her if she would mind if Andrew rode the horse as he was retiring and she said to work away.
 She then rode the horse in Clonmel and rode her first winner.
 I bought that horse in Doncaster for about £600